 So, real quick ask yourself, what are you feeling right now?
 Do you need anything – food, water, sleep?
 Are you dwelling too much in the past or reaching too far into the future?

 And finally while I have you hear I’ve got special gift for you.
 Call it your reward for wanting to improve your life and incorporate more mindfulness into your days.
-Sign up for The Fulfillment Pill’s email list right now and get a FREE 10 minute mindfulness guide.
+Sign up for The Fulfillment Pill’s email list right now and get FREE access to my handy dandy resource page.
 It is designed to help beginner mindfulness practitioners to ease into mindfulness for better long-term success with it.
 Learn 4 techniques that you can do in 10 minutes or less (hence the name), almost anywhere.